So Taguchi: St. Louis Cardinals (2002–2007)

 Taguchi with the St. Louis Cardinals.

 He was signed by the St. Louis Cardinals as a free agent in at the age of 32, a year in which he rose through the minor league system, playing for the New Haven Ravens and the Memphis Redbirds, compiling a .262 batting average, with 6 home runs and 51 RBI.
 He eventually earned a call-up on September 7, and recorded the first hit of his major league career in the second inning against the Chicago Cubs.
 Taguchi became the first (and to date only) Japanese-born player in Cardinal history.
-He originally requested to wear the number 6, but he couldn't because it was retired for Stan Musial, nor could he turn 6 upside down because 9 is retired for Enos Slaughter.
+He originally requested to wear the number 6, but he couldn't because it was retired for Stan Musial, nor could he turn 6 upside down because 9 was retired for Enos Slaughter.
 He could not wear the number he had at the Olympics because 1 was retired for Ozzie Smith.
 He was also unable to double 6 as Rick Ankiel was on the roster that year.
 Finally, he decided to wear 99.